JOIN OUR NEW SUBSCRIPTION MODEL! Sign Up

 The answer lies in the messianic characteristic of the book; Isaiah speaks of Christ.
 Sometimes the prophecy is indirect, vague, and difficult to understand.
 At other times clear, literal, and straightforward.
 In either case, Isaiah always speaks of the coming of the Messiah implying both the judgment of the wicked world and the salvation of Zion.

-The author of this book, Homer C. Hoeksema served as minister in the Protestant Reformed Church from 1947 to 1959 as a professor of Old Testament and Dogmatics in the Theological School of the Protestant Reformed Churches from 1959 until his death in 1989.
-Hoeksema loved the prophecy of Isaiah and preached on 125 different passages from this book.
-Redeemed with Judgment: Sermons on Isaiah is the transcribed and edited collection of these sermons.
+The author of this book, Homer C. Hoeksema loved the prophecy of Isaiah and preached on 125 different passages from the Bible book.
+Redeemed with Judgment: Sermons on Isaiah is a transcribed and edited collection of these sermons.

 • 639 pages